geektoto/card-miniprogram/README.md

 Remember to adjust the warning messages in `src/main/resources/com/amazon/checkerframework/cryptopolicy/messages.properties` accordingly (not that messages in this file have to be in a single line and line breaks have to be encoded as `\n`.

-Learn more on how to write stub
+Learn more on how to write stub files from the [CheckerFramework documentation](https://checkerframework.org/manual/#stub).
+We use